Yeupho/clb/README.md

 - bundle install
 - rails db:create (creates dev and test databases based on database.yml)
 - After you db:create, replace the database name in the postgres connection to:
-- Do something new: GOLEMS_development
+- Do something new: clb_development
 - rails db:migrate